CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 Hardware Specs (e.g., Processor, RAM, Storage Based on Latest Models)

 These are solid machines for schoolwork.
-Recent batches feature 13th Gen Intel Core i7 processors, at least 8-16GB RAM, 512GB SSD storage, good screens, and long battery.
+Recent batches feature 13th Gen Intel Core i7 processors, at least 8-16GB RAM, 512GB SSD storage, good screens, and long battery life.
 They come with Windows pre-installed, plus Office and other tools.
 Exact models shift with tenders, but they’re built for coding, research, and online classes without lag.

 Brands and Quality Assurance